abcsFrederick/l2p/README.md

 List-to-pathway, or `l2p`, is an R package for gene set enrichment analysis that is _optimized for speed!_

 `l2p` can be used to determine whether a biological process or function is over-represented in a user-defined gene list.
 This can be a list of differential expressed genes, or a list of annotated differential bound regions using a tool like [uropa](https://www.nature.com/articles/s41598-017-02464-y) or [homer](http://homer.ucsd.edu/homer/ngs/annotation.html).

+l2psupp is the "l2p supplemental" package which contains routines for converting gene symbols.  l2psupp

 ## Installation